Overview and legal framework

 Failure to surrender to custody

-The YOT has a statutory duty to provide support for children on bail or RLAA.
+The YJS has a statutory duty to provide support for children on bail or remand.

-There are cases where children’s services have a direct role to play.
-This can be complicated because often, unless a child is already ‘looked after’, children’s services are not represented in court and you are reliant on communication between the YOT/YJS and children’s services.
-There may be cases where it is impossible or inappropriate for the bail address to be that of a family member.
-This should not increase the child’s chances of being remanded to YDA.
-The local authority are required to provide accommodation to any child in need (under 18) if they have no-one to look after them or they have been lost or abandoned or where the person who has been caring for them is unable or prevented from providing suitable accommodation or care.
+There may also be cases where it is impossible or inappropriate for the bail address to be that of a family member.
+This should not increase the child’s chances of RYDA.
+The local authority is required to provide accommodation to any child in need (under 18) if they have no one to look after them, they have been lost or abandoned or where the person who has been caring for them is unable or prevented from providing suitable accommodation or care.

 Placements out of area

-Children’s services can and do find specialist places out of the area for children.
-It may be appropriate to see what is available and how far they are willing to mitigate any risk the court deems that the child poses.
-However, children’s services should try to accommodate children in the most appropriate placement for the child.
+Children’s social care can and does find specialist places out of the area for children.
+It may be appropriate to see what is available and how far they are willing to mitigate any risk the court deems the child poses.
+However, children’s social care should try to accommodate children in the most appropriate placement for the child.

 Local authority provision of accommodation under RLAA